-Of course, they all have the same thing in common, they are minimalist, relying heavily on a simple color scheme (all of these are black and white), lots of empty space, and content areas that are well-defined, clear, and stand-out.
+Of course, they both have the same thing in common, they are minimalist, relying heavily on a simple color scheme (all of these are black and white), lots of empty space, and content areas that are well-defined, clear, and stand-out.

 All Mai Themes are Minimally-Minded

-While these three templates fall under the typical minimalist style, all of our theme designs are minimal in that they emphasize user experience, usability, performance, and speed.
+While these templates fall under the typical minimalist style, all of our theme designs are minimal in that they emphasize user experience, usability, performance, and speed.